AsaHero/Calc4Life/README.md

 - **Applying Discounts:** Enter the price followed by the discount percentage (e.g., `100 - 20%`) to calculate the discounted price.

 ## Support
 Having trouble with Calc4Life?
-Contact us at [support email/link] for assistance.
+Contact us at asadbahtiyarov2002@gmail.com for assistance.

 ## Feedback
 We love hearing from our users!
-If you have suggestions or feedback, please reach out to us at [feedback email/link].
+If you have suggestions or feedback, please reach out to us at asadbahtiyarov2002@gmail.com.